dazzalegend/ComSub/README.md

   - Partially implemented, further implementation may include allowing wildcard file selection

 It is written in Java as a FOSS project.

+Any queries or if you wish to join the team feel free to email thatuniboy1@gmail.com